-Below you’ll find everything you need to know about marketing, from increasing word-of-mouth referrals and social media engagement to designing an effective website and email marketing strategy.
-But before we get to all that, first things first:
+Your education as a rehab therapist made you an expert in movement, but probably not marketing.
+Let’s face it, finding patients to treat requires you to know a little bit about the art of attracting customers.
+That’s why we've assembled everything you need to know about physical therapy marketing, from increasing word-of-mouth referrals and social media engagement to designing an effective website and email marketing strategy.
+But before we get into all those bold physical therapy marketing ideas, first things first:

 What’s a marketing plan?
 And how do I create one?

 As with every new endeavor, it’s wise to have a plan.
-Before you put pen to paper, though, let’s talk about what you need to know:
+Before you put pen to paper, though, let’s talk about what you need to know about physical therapy marketing strategies:

 Hopefully, you already have an idea of who is best suited to receive your services.
-Now it’s time to go even deeper and really get to know your customers.
+Now it’s time to go deeper and really get to know your customers.
 Your physical therapy marketing efforts will be most effective if they are highly targeted—from age and gender to income bracket and the type(s) of publications your potential patients read.
-To identify your target audience, look for the common characteristics your patients share.
+To identify your target audience, look for the common characteristics your patients share, like age, locale, or injury type.
 Then, answer the following questions:

 - Why does your audience need your services?